danielga/garrysmod_common/readme.md

 })
 ```

-Call the next functions as needed.
+Call the following functions as needed.
 The Source SDK based projects do not need a path to the SDK anymore, as it is provided through this git repository as a submodule.

 ```lua
 IncludeLuaShared() -- uses this repo path